douglas-henrique/pup-maps/README.md

 ### Installation

-Install the dependencies and devDependencies and start the server.
+Install the dependencies and run the index script.

 ```sh
 $ cd pup-maps